 Is HVAC a Stressful Job?

-Any job can be stressful.
-HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-The proper experience and tools can help mitigate some of these concerns.
-Additionally, paid training and a steady supply of work help HVAC professionals avoid some of the most common reasons for work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+The proper experience and tools can help address any concerns.
+Additionally, paid training and a consistent schedule help HVAC professionals avoid some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
-Accessing and servicing large equipment can be exhausting.
+Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Reaching difficult-to-access equipment can be exhausting.
 HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is particularly resilient due to the sheer popularity of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work across the country.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-New forms of heating and cooling systems consume less energy or obtain it from renewable sources like solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.
+As climate control technology continues to evolve, professional servicing will become even more important.
+The newest models of heating and cooling systems consume less energy or produce it from renewable sources including solar and wind.
+Greener HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of specialized training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED as well as professional training.
+Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
-An HVAC company will sometimes also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.
+Earn certifications by signing up for classes at a community college or trade school.
+How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
+An employer may also require NATE certification.
+Standing for North American Technician Excellence, this influential accreditation expands your technical knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+While some aspects of the job can be learned on your own, professional development means combining classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, the bulk of an HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.

-The daily schedule may vary based on the project and job site.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you will be more likely to keep to a set schedule during normal business hours.
+Your work schedule may vary on the work site as well as your specific skill set.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you may have more of a set schedule for regular business hours.

-As stated previously, every now and then the job will have to be done in extreme weather as well as in dirty or cramped spaces.
+As we mentioned before, every now and then the job will have to be done in inclement weather as well as in dirty or cramped spaces.
 For jobs that work with customers or clients, strong customer service skills are always welcome.

-Because HVAC is a fast-growing industry, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-However, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.
+Top earners make between $56,600 and $68,000.
+Then again, salaries may fluctuate based on your location and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.

 Along with starting your own business, there are several other ways to advance your career.
 These include: